Lumi-supercomputer/LUMI-training-materials/docs/2day-next/106-Support.md

     [page with links into technical documentation](A01-Documentation.md)
     of the scheduler and the programming environments on LUMI, and links to the user documentation of some similar systems.

+    -   The [LUMI AI Guide](https://github.com/Lumi-supercomputer/LUMI-AI-Guide) has a lot of code samples and some documentation on doing AI on LUMI (mostly focusing on PyTorch).

 <!-- BELGIUM
 -   Web sites in Belgium: